Iran allocates $150,000 for families of each victim of Ukraine plane crash - IRNA | Business

 Iran's cabinet on Wednesday allocated $150,000 for the families of each of the 176 victims of a Ukrainian plane downed in Iranian airspace in January, the official IRNA news agency reported.

-Iran's Revolutionary Guards said they accidentally shot down the Ukraine International Airlines plane shortly after takeoff, mistaking it for a missile when tensions with the United States were high.
+"The cabinet approved the provision of $150,000 or the equivalent in euros as soon as possible to the families and survivors of each of the victims of the Ukrainian plan crash," IRNA quoted a government statement.
+Iran’s Revolutionary Guards said they accidentally shot down the Ukraine International Airlines plane shortly after take off, mistaking it for a missile when tensions with the United States were high.

+Five days earlier, the U.S. had killed Revolutionary Guards commander Qassem Soleimani with a drone strike in Iraq.
+Iran's Minister of Roads and Urban Development Mohammad Eslami told state television on Wednesday that the final report on the crash had been sent to the countries participating in the investigation.

+Many of the victims were Canadian citizens or permanent residents. (dubai.newsroom@thomsonreuters.com Editing by Giles Elgood)

 - READ MORE ON: